runebaas/switzerlan-rules/rules/tournaments/aoe2de.md

 ### Mods

-All mods are allowed.
+Only those mods that do not unfairly affect the game are allowed.

 ## Game Account

-Each player plays with his own game account.
+Each player plays with their own game account.

 ## Map Pool